dath0e/somafm/README.md

 # somafm
-Simple cli for soma fm written in bash.
+Simple cli for <a href="http://http://somafm.com/">soma fm</a> written in bash.

 Requires cvlc and curl.
-By default plays 128k AAC, you can easily change.
+By default plays 128k AAC, but you can easily change it.
-Saves the scraped channels in channels.soma
+<br>Saves the scraped channels in channels.soma

 Would be nice to add...

--> Channel info
+<br> -> Channel info

--> Channel error check
+<br> -> Channel error check